 The high ceiling of the Como cathedral’s nave has gorgeous portraits of saints and golden decorations, giving you a feeling that you’re visiting a palace.
 Above the transept is a spectacular ceiling and dome decorated with golden octagons.
 It’s mesmerizing, thanks to the lighting and symmetry that are just so good to see.

-Here is the exact location of Como Cathedral in Google Maps.
+Here is the exact location of Como Cathedral on Google Maps.

 The next unmissable place to visit in Lake Como is Tempio Voltiano, still in Como.
 You can find it at the shore of Lake Como, north of the city.
 Tempio Voltiano is a white building with a neoclassical design that you’ll first see after passing by the docks coming from the train station.

 Tempio Voltiano is a museum dedicated to Alessandro Volta, the inventor of the electrical battery, hence its name.
-It is an unmissable place to see in Lake Como because it’s easy to visit, it has beautiful architecture, and from here you can already have a beautiful view of the lake.
+It is Lake Como’s unmissable place to see because it’s easy to visit, it has beautiful architecture, and from here, you can already have a beautiful view of the lake.

-Most importantly, suppose you’re an engineer like me, or you are just curious about things that changed the world.
+Most importantly, suppose you’re an engineer like me or curious about things that changed the world.
 Then, visiting Tempio Voltiano is a must.
 Tempio Voltiano may be small, but here you can find fascinating artifacts used by Alessandro Volta in his invention of batteries.

 The museum is usually open from 10:00 am to 6:00 pm from Tuesday to Sunday.
 Entry is 2 EUR.
-However, every first Sunday of the month, you can enter the museum for free.
-Here is the exact location of Tempio Voltiano in Google Maps.
+However, you can enter the museum for free every first Sunday of the month.
+Here is the exact location of Tempio Voltiano on Google Maps.

 I consider Faro Voltiano an unmissable place to visit in Lake Como because of the gorgeous views you can see from it.
 The southwest part of the lake will all be yours to see!
-The sceneries extend even up to the distant Alps.
+The scenery extends even up to the distant Alps.

 Sometimes, depending on the weather, clouds stay at an elevation lower than the viewpoint of Faro Voltiano.
 This phenomenon is called the sea of clouds, and it’s gonna feel so paradisiacal when you witness one.

 To go to the Volta Lighthouse, first, you need to get a funicular ride from Como to Brunate.
-From Brunate, you can walk for 30 minutes to Volta Lighthouse or catch bus T3 that cuts travel time in half.
+From Brunate, you can walk for 30 minutes to Volta Lighthouse or catch bus T3, which cuts travel time in half.
 If you prefer walking, Google Maps coordinates to Volta Lighthouse shall help you navigate.